Santa Barbara is one of my favorite places to visit in the U.S., and there are so many beautiful things to do in Santa Barbara!

 - Short Rib Pappardelle Pasta as an entree

-23. Sip a Margarita at Santo Mezcal
+21. Sip a Margarita at Santo Mezcal

 Definitely one of the hottest restaurants in town, Santo Mezcal is located in the Funk Zone in the same building as the Riviera Beach House hotel.
+We made more than one visit to this restaurant, which we discovered on our most recent trip, to enjoy their absolutely amazing margaritas :)!

+There are no reservations, so you’ll just have to wait your turn, which could be hours.
 We advise going on a Monday or Tuesday or in between lunch and dinner to avoid the crowds.

 The food is great, but you MUST have their Fresh Margarita with strawberry, which is absolutely delicious and we hear, the BEST margarita in Santa Barbara.
+We aren’t arguing :), because we can attest that it was darn good.
+We recommend ordering it with tequila and not mezcal.

-25. Drive to Wine Country
+22. Drive to Santa Barbara Wine Country

 Just outside of Santa Barbara, about a 45-minute drive, is the Santa Ynez Valley full of many small towns, most of which boast wineries.

+A couple of popular stops include Solvang and Los Olivos.
 The movie, “Sideways” made Solvang, which is modeled after a Danish town, famous.

 Want more California ideas?
 Read our articles below…